Summary

 Evaluate Integration, Data Portability, and Privacy Requirements

 For labs and research settings running multiple equipment, the software needs to sync cleanly rather than leave you to reconcile data across disconnected systems.
-Ask specifically how a system handles multi-device synchronization before assuming it’ll slot into your existing setup.

 Make sure also that your data isn’t locked in a proprietary system.
 The ability to export raw data in standard, widely supported formats, such as .CSV or .C3D, matters whether you are doing downstream analysis, building a longitudinal record, or want the option to switch tools later.

 Finally, determine how much control you need over privacy and data ownership.
 Local storage offers greater control and offline availability; cloud-based systems improve collaboration and scalability but increase dependence on third-party infrastructure, which may create data compliance challenges for hospitals and other health facilities.
-The cost model, security practices, and ownership terms should fit your organization's requirements.

 What to Ask When Comparing Systems

-Vision-Based Systems for Gait Analysis
+Vision-Based Systems for Gait Biomechanics Research

 Theia3D (Theia Markerless)